updated 03/21/2005 AT 4:55 PM ET

 When your own parents split, did they teach how to do it – or how not to do it?

 How not to do it.
 They separated at first, but very little was said as to why.
 When Demi and I realized we were separating, we started talking to the kids right away.
 We let them know that they were gonna be okay.
+And you had to go through your split with Demi publicly.
+When you see a couple like Brad Pitt and Jennifer Aniston going through the same thing, do you feel for them?

 It’s like walking around in your underwear.
 I know wherever they are right now, they’re suffering.
 It’s not the announcement that’s the hard thing, it’s living in the public eye and knowing there are going to be times when you would just as soon keep it to yourself or keep it amongst your friends.